-Monday A reading comprehension task will be set by Mrs Payne on a Monday and is due in by Friday.
-Each child has a Home Learning Book in which to complete their work.
+A reading comprehension task will be sent home on a Monday and should be handed in on the following Friday.
+Each child has a Home Learning Book in which to complete this work.

-Friday A maths home learning task will be set by Miss Jennings every Friday and is due in by the following Friday.
-The tasks will vary each week.
+A maths home learning task will be set every Friday and should be completed by the following Monday.
+Each child has a Home Learning folder for maths.

 There is a Home Learning Box at the back of the class room where all finished home learning should be placed.